-The fee for the 2017-2018 season will be decided at the end of August 2017.
-Your membership dues cover costs of General Meetings and general office needs.
+The fee for the 2021-2022 season is 2500 UAH.
+Your membership dues cover the costs of our General Meetings and general office needs.
 Any surplus from membership dues goes to our charity fund to support projects in Kyiv.

-Journalists who need information or an interview with the International Women’s Club of Kyiv can expedite their inquiry by providing details regarding the nature of their request in via email.
+Journalists who need information or an interview with the International Women’s Club of Kyiv representatives can expedite their inquiry by providing details regarding the nature of their request via email.
 This information will make it easier to quickly answer your questions or connect you to the right spokesperson.
-Please send your email to our Head of Communication at email@example.com or to the Coordinator at firstname.lastname@example.org.
+Please send your email to our Head of Communications Anna Jüngen at firstname.lastname@example.org or to our office coordinator Olena at email@example.com.

 You can also download our press-releases on IWCK Charity Bazaar: